saiganesh612/AdonisJS-API/README.md

 # AdonisJS API

 This is mock AdonisJS API Server.
+Connected to existing Database.